JimDunphy/Stalwart-Tools/README.md

-# Zimbra → Stalwart Migration Project
+# Stalwart-Tools — Zimbra → Stalwart Migration + Operations

 ## Overview
-This project is dedicated to helping administrators and developers transition from **Zimbra Collaboration Suite (FOSS Edition)** to **Stalwart Mail Server**.
-It will document how Stalwart operates from a Zimbra perspective, provides scripts and utilities to simplify migration, and develops a modern web interface inspired by the Zimbra Web Client but powered by **JMAP** and current web technologies.
+This repository is a toolkit for administrators and developers transitioning from **Zimbra Collaboration Suite (FOSS Edition)** to **Stalwart Mail Server**.

+It focuses on:
+- Migration and operational scripts (Sieve, config parsing, folder discovery, spam tooling).
+- Documentation that maps “Zimbra concepts” to Stalwart’s architecture (JMAP, Sieve, CalDAV/CardDAV, etc.).
+- Client strategy while migrating: run a familiar UI against Stalwart with **Project-Z-Bridge** (Zimbra SOAP → JMAP), use a native JMAP web UI like **jmap-webmail**, and/or rely on standard MUAs (IMAP/SMTP + CalDAV/CardDAV).
+- Interop testing: validate calendars/contacts/filters across multiple clients at once (Z-Bridge, jmap-webmail, and Roundcube), all Dockerized with `manage.sh`-style workflows.

 ## Motivation
 Zimbra has long been a capable and feature-rich collaboration suite, but its open-source future is uncertain.